 BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1132 Garcia Chaptered August 7, 2017 Existing Law: Existing law regulates the emission of air pollutants by stationary sources and authorizes the regional air quality management districts and air pollution control districts (air districts) to enforce those requirements.
-Existing law authorizes the governing boards and the hearing boards of air districts to issue an order for abatement, after notice and an abatement hearing, whenever they find a violation of those requirements. sent to Senate Committee on Proposed Law: This bill would authorize an air pollution control officer to issue an interim order for abatement for any endangerment to public health or the environment, effective upon notification, while waiting for an abatement hearing before the hearing board of the air district.
+Existing law authorizes the governing boards and the hearing boards of air districts to issue an order for abatement, after notice and an abatement hearing, whenever they find a violation of those requirements.
+Letter of support sent to Senate Committee on Environmental Quality on, June 20, 2017.
+Proposed Law: This bill would authorize an air pollution control officer to issue an interim order for abatement for any endangerment to public health or the environment, effective upon notification, while waiting for an abatement hearing before the hearing board of the air district.
 The bill would require the officer, before issuing the interim order, to make reasonable efforts to meet and confer with the person regarding the imminent and substantial endangerment findings and to make a good faith effort to agree on a stipulated interim order.
 The person may offer, for the officer's consideration, any proposed alternative measures that will prevent further imminent and substantial endangerment.
 The bill would require the air district to schedule an abatement hearing upon receipt of a defense to the accusation.
 The bill would provide for the interim order to expire or to be rescinded or vacated pending final resolution of the abatement hearing.
 20, 2011.
-AB 1147 Salas Introduced February 17, 2017 Assembly Committee on Natural Existing Law: AB 939 prohibits a person, other than an authorized recycling agent, from removing specified materials that have been segregated from solid waste materials and placed at a designated recycling collection location for residential curbside collection programs authorized by a city, county, or local agency for the purposes of collection and recycling or at a designated recycling collection location by any commercial or industrial entity and violators may be charged as either a misdemeanor or an infraction. opposition sent to Assembly Committee on Natural Resources and Committee on Resources Proposed Law: This bill would subject an unauthorized person to these same penalties and damages for collecting, removing, or transporting solid waste generated by another person on residential, commercial, or industrial premises, except in compliance with applicable law.
-Judiciary on, April 13, 2017.
+AB 1147 Salas Introduced February 17, 2017 Assembly Committee on Natural Existing Law: AB 939 prohibits a person, other than an authorized recycling agent, from removing specified materials that have been segregated from solid waste materials and placed at a designated recycling collection location for residential curbside collection programs authorized by a city, county, or local agency for the purposes of collection and recycling or at a designated recycling collection location by any commercial or industrial entity and violators may be charged as either a misdemeanor or an infraction. opposition sent to Assembly Committee on Natural Resources and Committee on Resources, 2- year bill Proposed Law: This bill would subject an unauthorized person to these same penalties and damages for collecting, removing, or transporting solid waste generated by another person on residential, commercial, or industrial premises, except in compliance with applicable law. opposition sent to Assembly Committee on Natural Resources and